 What is a registered agent?

-As we already mentioned, a registered agent is an entity that has been legally appointed to receive mail, legal documents, and service of process on behalf of your business.
+As we already mentioned, a registered agent is a person or entity that has been legally appointed to receive mail, legal documents, and service of process on behalf of your business.

 “Service of process” simply refers to a legal notification that your business is being sued or being summoned to court.
 Mail and legal documents a registered agent could receive on your behalf might include things like:

 All states require “formal business entities” to have registered agents.
-This includes LLCs, corporations, partnerships, and the like.
+This includes LLCs, corporations, and other businesses that must register with the state.
 You must also appoint a registered agent in any state where you are authorized to do business.

 The steps to forming your company and appointing a registered agent will vary based on your state and business structure, but you’ll designate one at the time of formation.